MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 #### My Cluster
 * **Hardware:**
     * **Server/control plane nodes:** three "Intel NUC like" **Beelink SER5s running Ryzen 5 5560u processors (6c/12t), 64 GB of RAM and 2 TB of storage**.
 I got them for around $225.00/each on sale from Amazon (down from around $300).
-With Geekbench 6 scores around 7k (in my testing), I think they comapre quite favorably to 12th gen Intel NUC i3s and arguably even i5s from a price to performance perspective, especially when you consider those units cost 2 - 2.5x as much.
+With Geekbench 6 scores around 7k (in my testing), you can think of them as getting about 80% of the performance of an 11th gen desktop i5 while using a fraction of the power.
 The fans also run quieter than the ones in my 12th Gen Intel NUC, albeit at the cost of higher temperatures.
-    * **Agent/worker nodes:** 2 x Raspberry Pi 4B 8GB and 1 x Orange Pi 3B 8GB that are deployed around my home for monitoring climate, communicating with smart devices and other pending IoT related functions.
+    * **Agent/worker nodes:** 3 x Raspberry Pi 4B 8GB and that are deployed around my home for monitoring climate, communicating with smart devices and other pending IoT related functions.
 I've set a "no schedule" taint on all of them as they're only being used to interact with hardware like Zigbee hubs, air quality sensors & other IoT devices, and to avoid any issues stemming from their limited system resources.
-        * Note: I did try adding a 4GB Raspberry 4B but it was causing problems with the Prometheus monitoring stack due to lack of RAM.
-This is on my list of things to resolve, as being able to support low power edge devices for IoT applications is on my core goals for this cluster.
+        * I did try adding a 4GB Raspberry 4B but it was causing problems with the Prometheus monitoring stack due to lack of RAM.
+This is on my list of things to resolve, as being able to support low power edge devices for IoT applications is one of my core goals for this cluster.
-    * The next planned hardware addition is likely a Rockchip 3588 device to experiment with running ML workloads on its NPU.
+    * The next planned hardware additions are:
+        * A Rockchip 3588 device so I can experiment with leveraging its NPU (Six TOPS) for machine learning workloads
+        * 2x x86 worker nodes, as I'd like to move away from the three primary nodes server as control nodes while also running workloads
+        * Dedicated storage nodes
+* I use the **Grafana-Loki stack** for log aggregation
-* I use **Rancher** to manage the cluster, deploy apps, etc., I use the **Kube-Prometheus-Stack** to monitor the cluster.
+* I use **Rancher** to manage the cluster, do quick and dirty deployments (especially for testing containers) etc., I use the **Kube-Prometheus-Stack** to monitor the cluster.
+* I "mostly" use Kubectl to deploy things from the command line
 * I use **Longhorn** to aggregate the hard drives on each device into a shared pool of storage, Longhorn reserves about 2/3rds of the total storage on each device for shared storage.
 * I use **AWS S3** to back-up both Longhorn storage and Rancher.
 * I use **Letsencrypt.org certs + Cloudflare and a publically available domain name** to secure the cluster and ensure all connections are encrypted/secure.
 I.e., avoid any browser errors from using self-signed certs.